darksworm/agiletdd.dev/code/refactoring-with-tdd/draft.md

 You can immediately notice some weird things in the code, like for example, the first line in the function is just \
 `$temp` which literally does nothing.
 Then there's two for loops and some funky stuff going on, I'm not sure how this sort \
-works but I don't want to try figuring it out by reading the code, because I don't have to, because when writing tests \
+works but I don't want to spend time understanding it by reading the code, because I don't think I have to, because when writing tests \
 I don't care about the inner workings of the code under test, just the results and side-effects.

 I will begin with the simplest test I can imagine.